Andrew0613/X-Restormer/README.md

 - Refer to `./options/test/001_xrestormer_sr.yml` for **inference** without the ground truth image.

-**Note that the tile mode is also provided for limited GPU memory when testing.
-You can modify the specific settings of the tile mode in your custom testing option by referring to `./options/test/HAT_tile_example.yml`.**

 ## How To Train
 - Refer to `./options/train` for the configuration file of the model to train.